iboing/iboing.github.io/index.md

 [Awards]

-- [2021] First Place Winner of Segmenting and Tracking Every Point and Pixel in ICCV 2021
+- [2021] First Place Winner of Segmenting and Tracking Every Point and Pixel (BMTT challenge) in ICCV 2021
 - [2019] Most Innovative Award of Panoptic Segmentation in COCO 2019 Challenge in ICCV 2019
 - [2018] Runner-up Winner of Panoptic Segmentation in COCO 2018 Challenge in ECCV 2018
 - [2018] Second Place Winner of Most Popular Poster Award in VALSE 2018 (top2 in 145)